LukeHeuser/notes/Java/java_basics.md

 substring(int beginIndex, int endIndex)
 ```

-`subSequence` = Returns a character sequence that is a subsequence of this sequence.
+`subSequence` = Returns a character sequence that is a subsequence of this sequence

 ```
 subSequence(int beginIndex, int endIndex)